FlyEgle/MAE-pytorch/ReadME.md

 ### 6. TODO
 - [x] VIT-BASE model training.
 - [ ] SwinTransformers for MAE.
-- [ ] Finetune & Linear training.
+- [x] Finetune & Linear training.

-Finetune is trainig, the weights may be comming soon.
 There may be have some problems with the implementation, welcome to make discussion and submission code.